ankush-me/Seebibyte-Markdown/__MESSAGE.md

 I don't know much about neural networks but still I feel that the researches of visual geometry group are quite amazing .Extracting information from multimedia objects is a cool idea.

-If anytime in future, you have an issue regarding website or you want to add/update a feature , please let me know and i will try to fix it as soon as possible.
-I look forward to working on more website projects relating to visual geometry group.

-Thanks for reading this !!

 **Nishchay Garg**

+If anytime in future, you have an issue regarding website or you want to add/update a feature , please let us know and we will try to fix it as soon as possible.
+We look forward to working on more website projects relating to visual geometry group.

+**Nishchay Garg and Satyam Mittal**